themanyone/whisper_dictation/README.md

 ## New in this branch

-**Fewer dependencies.** We saved over 1Gb of downloads and hours of setup by eliminating pytorch, pycuda dependencies.
+**Fewer dependencies.** We saved over 1Gb of downloads and hours of setup by eliminating torch, cuda, cudnn, ffmpeg dependencies.
 Those older versions can be found in the `legacy` branch.
 Get just the `main` branch to save time.

 `git clone -b main --single-branch https://github.com/themanyone/whisper_dictation.git`